-She told the Sunday Business Post: “Some charities are making great efforts and investing significant time and resource to win back public confidence and to re-build trust in the sector however only a minority are taking all necessary steps.
-Many are taking a ‘wait and see’ approach and they will wait until the Charity Regulator prescribes mandatory accounting, financial reporting and governance requirements before they undertake any changes.”
+She told the Sunday Business Post: “Some charities are making great efforts and investing significant time and resource to win back public confidence and to rebuild trust in the sector however only a minority are taking all necessary steps.
+Many are taking a ‘wait and see’ approach, and they will wait until the Charity Regulator prescribes mandatory accounting, financial reporting and governance requirements before they undertake any changes.”

-She said: “With all of the scandals in the sector in recent years and the consequent media focus, funders, donors and the general public are exercising far more caution about where to make their charitable donations.
-They are doing their homework which is based largely on information in the public domain.
+She said: “With all of the scandals in the sector in recent years and the consequent media focus, funders, donors and the general public are exercising far more cautious about where to make their charitable donations.
+They are doing their homework, which is based largely on information in the public domain.
 Those charities which are open and transparent about their finances and their governance structures, through the annual report, the annual financial statements and their website, and who invest the time and effort in putting themselves forward for initiatives such as The Good Governance Awards, will be far more successful in winning public trust and confidence and hence in raising funds.”

 Indeed Mazars supports the annual Good Governance Awards which recognises and encourages compliance and adherence with good governance and best practice by NFPs in Ireland.

-With a long history of working with charities and not for profits both in Ireland and internationally Mazars has developed a deep understanding of the sector and its challenges.
+With a long history of working with charities and not for profits both in Ireland and internationally, Mazars has developed a deep understanding of the sector and its challenges.
 It has also developed an expert team of advisers who are not just technical experts in their given fields but are all passionate about the sector.

-While Aedín Morkan believes the Governance Code for Community, Voluntary and Charitable Organisations is an excellent resource for charities she points out that it is entirely voluntary and so many bodies may choose not to engage.
+While Aedín Morkan believes the Governance Code for Community, Voluntary and Charitable Organisations is an excellent resource for charities, she points out that it is entirely voluntary, and so many bodies may choose not to engage.

 “There is no independent oversight of the implementation of the Code.
 The first edition of the Code was published in 2012 and, to date, just 409 charities are stated to be fully compliant while a further 1,142 are ‘on the journey’,” she said, adding: “To my mind that’s a very small proportion when you consider the entire population of charities and NFPs operating in Ireland.”